-The carrying amount of financial guarantees and cash and cash equivalents, trade receivables, amount due from associated companies and joint venture companies (non-trade), amount due from subsidiaries (non-trade) and other receivables represent the Company's maximum exposure to credit risk in relation to financial assets.
+The carrying amount of cash and cash equivalents, trade debtors and other debtors represent the Company's maximum exposure to credit risk in relation to financial assets.
 No other financial assets carry a significant exposure to credit risk.

 The Group has no significant concentration of credit risks.